 The benefit of a pair of flares for your outfit is that they are really comfortable and they go perfectly with block heels too.
 For the shorter wearer, they also have the added benefit of making you appear taller.

-Denim never goes out of fashion, but one look that almost always has the polarized opinion is that of double denim.
+Denim never goes out of fashion, but one look that almost always has a polarized opinion is that of double denim.

 This is another look that is pretty easy to achieve, too, because you probably have both layers of denim – it’s just that you wouldn’t normally consider wearing the two layers together.